 Your smile is your signature.
 It tells the world who you are.
-At Uptown Cosmetic & Implant Dentistry, our doctors are specialists experienced in cosmetic and implant dentistry.
-Our specialists are nationally recognized by their peers as leaders in creating beautiful smiles.
+Dr. Velasco is nationally recognized by his peers as a leader in creating beautiful smiles and was recently named a top dentist by Houstonian Magazine.
 We pride ourselves on our ties to the community and our passion to provide the best elective treatment for your smile.
 At Uptown, we are focused on the needs of each patient.
 We customize a treatment plan specifically for you.
 We provide you the finest dental treatment with the most personalized and compassionate care.
 Every detail of your appointment is carefully planned and orchestrated so that you experience a calm, non-threatening environment.
 Your visit includes a meeting with a financial counselor who will go over our doctor’s treatment plan and help make that smile you’ve always wanted affordable for you.
 It’s a Unique Experience.
 The Uptown Experience.

 How Often Should I Visit The Dentist?

 People can be lackadaisical about their twice-yearly exams and professional cleanings with Dr. Velasco and our team at Uptown.
 The American Dental Association says only about half of all adults see the dentist every six months, and about one-fifth of people hadn’t seen their dentist in five years!